Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 ATG's scheduling engine uses geographic clustering to group appointments by location.
 When patients book, the system considers the provider's existing schedule, location of confirmed appointments, and travel time between locations — then offers appointment slots that minimize windshield time and maximize treatment density.

-For example: if a provider has two appointments in Summerlin on Tuesday afternoon, the system preferentially offers Tuesday afternoon slots to other Summerlin patients.
+For example: if a provider has two appointments in one neighborhood on Tuesday afternoon, the system preferentially offers Tuesday afternoon slots to other patients in that neighborhood.
 The result is a tightly clustered schedule that lets providers see more patients per shift without covering more miles.

 Provider controls everything